Short Final: A Beech By Any Other Name

 Key Takeaways:

-• Despite the initial miscommunication, the family enjoyed their planned weekend at the actual beach.
+• She vocally expressed her disappointment, believing the aircraft was their destination, but the family ultimately enjoyed their weekend at the actual beach.

 See a mistake?
 Contact us.